Clicking noises are never good.

 "What is going on here?" one of them asks.

 The pilots quickly realized things were going to get ugly...and fast.

-"Roll the equipment, we're going off the end," Bland says, essentially alerting ambulances and fire trucks to the potential emergency.
+"Roll the equipment, we're going off the end," Bland said, essentially alerting ambulances and fire trucks to the potential emergency.

 Seconds later, the plane went off the runway and burst into flames.
 Bland, Lemmon, Barker's assistant, Chris "Little Chris" Baker, and Barker's security guard, Charles Still, all died in accident.
 Barker and AM were able to get away from the fiery wreckage but both suffered severe burns.